Knob and Tube Replacement in Burien, WA

 Found knob-and-tube wiring or worried your home still has it?
 Take the 90-second Home Power Readiness Quiz to check warning signs, older-home wiring risks, panel capacity concerns, and next-step priorities.

-If a home inspector, insurance company, remodel contractor, buyer, seller, or electrician has mentioned knob-and-tube wiring in your Burien home, the next step is not guesswork.
-The wiring needs to be identified, evaluated, and replaced or planned around by a licensed electrician who understands older residential electrical systems.
+If a home inspector, insurance company, remodel contractor, buyer, seller, or electrician found knob-and-tube wiring in your Burien home, do not guess at the next step.
+The wiring needs to be identified and evaluated by a licensed electrician.

-We work throughout Burien, including Gregory Heights, Seahurst, Three Tree Point, Lake Burien, Sunnydale, Boulevard Park, Hazel Valley, Downtown Burien, and nearby South King County neighborhoods.
-Many homes in these areas have older wiring hidden in attics, basements, crawlspaces, wall cavities, and additions that were updated over several different electrical eras.
+We work in Gregory Heights, Seahurst, Three Tree Point, Lake Burien, Sunnydale, Boulevard Park, Hazel Valley, Downtown Burien, and nearby South King County neighborhoods.
+Many homes in these areas have wiring hidden in attics, basements, crawlspaces, wall cavities, and older additions.

-This page is focused specifically on knob-and-tube replacement in Burien.
-For full rewiring, outlet upgrades, panel replacement, troubleshooting, inspections, and other electrical services, visit our main Burien electrician service page.
+This page is focused on knob-and-tube replacement in Burien.
+For full rewiring, outlet upgrades, panel work, troubleshooting, inspections, and other services, visit our main Burien electrician service page.

 - Knob-and-tube evaluation to determine whether older wiring is present, active, abandoned, modified, or unsafe